- Program Related Questions

 The decisions are made in late February for Ph.D. applicants and late March for Master's applicants.

 A: Deferrals are granted on a case by case basis and usually for only compelling reasons.
 If granted, generally PhD admits can only defer admission for a year and MS admits for a quarter.
-Deferral petition requests are due by April 11 for PhD admits and by April 30 for MS admits.
-Requests for deferrals should be sent to Jayanthi Subramanian at email@example.com.
+Deferral petition requests are due by April 11 for PhD admits and MS admits.
+Requests for deferrals should be sent to Jayanthi Subramanian at firstname.lastname@example.org.
 Co-terms cannot defer admission.

 A: You have to identify all the courses you are counting towards the "major" requirement and find the average GPA of all those courses.
 If you have a double major, you need to calculate two different GPAs based on the separate group of courses that are being used to meet the requirement.